Lillybliss/Todo-App/README.md

 UserBio: Allows the user to add and edit a bio on their profile.
 toggleShowCompleted: A toggle button for the user to filter tasks based on completion.

-View the app on GitHub pages:
+View the app on GitHub pages